hdais/unbound-bloomfilter/README.md

 Currently two detection algorithm are implemented.

-### Bloomfiltering to domain with many cache-missed queries
+### Bloomfiltering domains with many cache-missed queries

 An Option in unbound.conf: